UK economy set to have recorded modest growth amid budget concerns

 The UK economy is expected to have grown modestly again in the last three months of 2025 amid pressure from budget uncertainty, according to economists.

-Economists have broadly predicted that the economy grew by 0.1% in the quarter.
+Economists have broadly predicted that the economy grew by 0.1% in the quarter, following growth of 0.1% in the third quarter.

-However, some have suggested that it could tip slightly higher after stronger-than-expected activity in November and that clarity following the autumn Budget could have supported firms in the run-up to Christmas.
+But some have suggested that fourth-quarter growth could tip slightly higher after stronger-than-expected activity in November and that clarity following the autumn budget could have supported firms in the run-up to Christmas.

-It comes after previous figures from the ONS showed that the economy grew by 0.1% in the three months to September.

-December is however predicted to have seen no growth, according to estimates by Pantheon Macroeconomics.
+But December is predicted to have seen no growth, according to estimates by Pantheon Macroeconomics.

-However, others suggested that improved certainty following the Budget may have helped drive a rise in spending, albeit still at modest levels.
+But others suggested that improved certainty following the budget may have helped drive a rise in spending, albeit still at modest levels.

 “Plus, there could have been an improvement in the services sector with consumers spending on things like food and beverages, retail, and hotels around the festive season.”